yext/answers-search-ui/README.md

 {
   options: [
     {
       // Required, the value of the radius to apply (in meters).
 If this value is 0, the SDK will not add explicit radius filtering to the request.
+The backend may still perform its own filtering depending on the query given.
       value: 8046.72,
       // Optional, the label to show next to the filter option.
       label: '5 miles',